purnimaporwal/rainfall-dv-india/README.md

 **Grade: 68 — High Merit**

 **Examiner feedback (first marker):**
-> "The dissertation tackles an important and well-defined question with impressive data collection and a deep understanding of the institutional context.
+"The dissertation tackles an important and well-defined question with impressive data collection and a deep understanding of the institutional context.
 The novelty of combining climate, agricultural, and social outcomes in a single framework is a strong aspect of the study."

-**Conference:** Abstract accepted for poster session at the Population Association of America (PAA) Annual Meeting 2026.
-Unable to attend due to funding constraints and current IFAD internship commitments.
+**Conference presentations:** - Revised version accepted for Speed Session on Development, *RES Annual Conference 2026*, 6 July 2026, University of Newcastle

-This is the repository for my MSc dissertation analysis.
-I was trying to answer a specific question: do rainfall shocks increase domestic violence against women in India by reducing agricultural income?
+- Abstract accepted for poster session, *Population Association of America (PAA) Annual Meeting 2026* — unable to attend due to funding constraints

 ---

 ## The research question

 The income stress channel made sense to me theoretically.
-Less rain means lower agricultural output, lower household income, more economic stress, and potentially more violence at home.
+Less rain means lower agricultural output, lower household income, more economic stress, and potentially more violence incidents at home.
 I wanted to see if the data actually showed this.

 ---